PlaceAutism/Bot/README.md

 **NEDERLANDSE VERSIE ONDERAAN DE PAGINA**

-# PlaceNL Bot (English)
+# r/place autism Bot (English)

-The bot for PlaceNL and their allies!
-This bot connects with the [command server](https://github.com/PlaceNL/Commando) and gets it's orders from there.
+The bot for r/place autism and their allies!
+This bot connects with the [command server](https://github.com/MrKev312/Commando) and gets it's orders from there.
 You can see the orderhistory [here](https://placenl.noahvdaa.me/).

 ## User script bot